 - Questions?
-Contact Julia, email@example.com
+Send a message to email@example.com

 The Renovated Residential Category features the use of an existing structure to create single or multi-family permanent or temporary housing.
 Notable aspects include, but are not limited to, reinvestment in an existing property and community as well as use of sustainable building materials, salvaging of existing materials, promotion of connectivity, public transportation, and walkability, accessibility to affordable or mixed market-rate housing, and adherence to historic preservation practices if applicable.